spesmilo/electrumx/docs/protocol-methods.rst

 **Result**

-  A list of mempool transactions in arbitrary order.
+  A list of mempool transactions.
+The order is the same as when computing the :ref:`status <status>` of the script hash.
   Each mempool transaction is a dictionary with the following keys:

   * *height*